laisbsc/kedro_penguins/README.md

 > [Why use them together?]

-#### Create GE folder within root directory
+#### Create GE folders template
 The following command will generate a new directory.
-The folder structure will be shown on the CLI.
+The folder structure will be shown on the CLI upon execution.
+From the `src` folder, run:
 ```
 great_expectations init
 ```